Frequently Asked Questions

 11. Will PRO SHOT® Floor Restorer hide the scratches in my floor?

-PRO SHOT® Floor Restorer will help hide the scratches in your floor by making them less noticeable.
-PRO SHOT® Floor Restorer dries to a clear, brilliant finish, which makes the scratches less noticeable.
+PRO SHOT® Floor Restorer covers surface scratches making them less noticeable.
+PRO SHOT® Floor Restorer dries to a clear brilliant finish.

 12. Why is PRO SHOT® Floor Restorer peeling from my floor?

 There are two reasons why this could happen.
 First, there was a product that you previously used still on the floor.
 Maybe, oil or soap was previously used.
 Make sure you remove prior products from the floor before you apply PRO SHOT® Floor Restorer.
 Second, you may have applied PRO SHOT® Floor Restorer too thin and there isn’t enough product to stick to the floor.
 Try a second coat.

 13. Why did PRO SHOT® Floor Restorer dry with streaks?

 There are two reasons why this could happen.

 First, PRO SHOT® was applied with a string mop.
 Do not apply with a string mop.
 Second, you went back over an area before PRO SHOT® completely dried.
 PRO SHOT® is a water-based finish and it dries fast.
 Move along quickly when applying and do not go back over any areas until PRO SHOT® dries completely.
 Wait for PRO SHOT® to dry, and if needed, apply a second coat.

 14. How do I remove PRO SHOT® Floor Restorer from my baseboard or counter-top?